 Soo Magic.
 I started playing with a few friends when the Mirrodin set came out.
 Until Shards of Alara I only played for fun (and didn't know many of the rules), but then I started playing at FNM tournaments.
 And when Zendikar came out, I played mono-black Vampires for a few months.
 I stopped playing right before Worldwake.
 I got back into Magic around the Innistrad block, but started to seriously collect again in the Ravinica block.
 I am currently in college and don't get to play as much as I'd like to, but my playgroup still gets together over breaks and stuff to play.

-|Avg. deck rating||17.36|
+|Avg. deck rating||18.13|

 |Favorite formats||Standard,Commander / EDH,Casual|